Four benefits of having a multilingual SEO strategy

 1. A multilingual SEO strategy can boost your website rankings by decreasing bounce rate

 Creating multiple versions of your website in different languages creates more opportunities for potential customers to find your website online.
-If you embed the different language versions within one site, then this creates a compound effect, boosting your website ranking as a whole.

 But it doesn’t stop there.
 Even before translating your website into English, your website may receive international visitors who do not speak Italian.
 Sounds great.
 But when those international visitors enter your site and realise it’s only in Italian, what are they going to do?
 They’re likely to quickly exit your website, translating into a high bounce rate.
 This harms your ranking because search engines interpret it as a page which is not very useful.
 This means they’re less likely to serve it to website users.